b06fae0f/tetris/README.md

 # Tetris in console
-Works for Windows only at the moment.
+It works fine for Windows but has not yet been tested for Linux.